bderkhan/C3DaniSux/README.md

 ## 🔧 Development

 This repository is set up for independent development and testing.
 Make modifications as needed and push to your own branch.

+### Driver Monitoring (DM) experiment

+- Default behavior on this branch is **DM disabled** for C3 testing.
+A new toggle lives under `Settings ▸ Device ▸ Settings ▸ Disable Driver Monitoring (Dani)`.
+- When off, we publish stub driver monitoring/model messages, suppress DM alerts/force-decel, and keep the driver cam/IR off by default.
+Turn the toggle off and reboot to keep DM off; turn it on and reboot to re-enable the camera/DM path.
+- This is a temporary shim while the new driver monitor is being developed.

 > [!WARNING]
 > **CRITICAL**: Always base your work on `staging-tici` branch only.
 This repository is specifically for comma 3 devices.
 Do not merge or use code from branches intended for comma 3X or other devices.